-2. Cultivate Relationships: A concerned teacher or trusted adult can make the difference between a student’s staying in school and dropping out.
+- Cultivate Relationships: A concerned teacher or trusted adult can differentiate between a student staying in school and dropping out.
 Get to know your child’s teacher and be open to advice.

-3. Pay attention to warning signs that a child may contemplate dropping out of school, for example being absent from school often.
-Get help as soon as possible if your child’s grades drop or if they fail grades.
+- Pay attention to warning signs that a child may contemplate dropping out of school, such as being absent often.
+Get help as soon as possible if your child’s grades drop or if they fail classes.
 Nothing is as demotivating as failing a grade a second time.

-4. Teachers should do their best to make learning relevant and interesting: They should be qualified to teach the subject.
+- Teachers should do their best to make learning relevant and exciting: They should be qualified to teach the subject.
 Boredom and disengagement are two key reasons students stop attending class and wind up dropping out of school.

-5. Raise the Academic Bar: Increased rigor doesn’t have to mean increased dropout rates.
-Higher expectations and more challenging curriculum, coupled with the support students need to be successful, have proven to be an effective strategy not only for increasing graduation rates, but also for preparing students to graduate from high school with options.
+- Raise the Academic Bar: Increased rigour doesn’t have to mean increased dropout rates.
+Higher expectations and a more challenging curriculum, coupled with the support students need to be successful, have proven to be an effective strategy for increasing graduation rates and preparing students to graduate from high school with options.
 The Department of Education has lowered the academic bar year on year for the past 20 years to increase the pass rate.

-6. Think Small: For too many students, large comprehensive high schools are a place to get lost rather than to thrive.
-That’s why districts throughout the country are working to personalize learning by creating small schools or reorganizing large schools into small learning communities, as part of their strategy for reducing the dropout rate.
+- Think Small: Large comprehensive high schools are a place to get lost rather than to thrive for too many students.
+That’s why districts throughout the country are working to personalize learning by creating small schools or reorganizing large schools into small learning communities as part of their strategy for reducing the dropout rate.

-a.
-First is knowledge — understanding the scope of the problem as well as current programs, practices, and resources targeted at addressing it.
+- First is knowledge — understanding the scope of the problem and current programs, practices, and resources targeted at addressing it.

-b.
-Second is strategy — development of a “dropout prevention, intervention, and recovery plan” that focuses community resources.
+- Second is strategy — developing a “dropout prevention, intervention, and recovery plan” that focuses on community resources.

-c.
-Last is ongoing assessment — regular evaluation and improvement of practices to ensure that community initiatives are having the desired effect.
+- Last is ongoing assessment — regular evaluation and improvement of practices to ensure that community initiatives have the desired effect.

-8. Invest in Preschool: Preschool is an early investment in youth that yields significant economic results later on.
-By age 28, a group that began preschool at age three or four had higher educational levels and incomes, and lower substance abuse problems, according to a survey done by Chicago’s early childhood education program Child-Parent Centre.
+- Invest in Preschool: Preschool is an early investment in youth that later yields significant economic results.
+For example, by age 28, a group that began preschool at age three or four had higher educational levels and incomes and lowered substance abuse problems, according to a survey done by Chicago’s early childhood education program Child-Parent Centre.

 12 Skills to develop if you are still in school: